Skip to main content

 Detecting the actions of malicious insiders is challenging, as they know exactly where sensitive data is stored and which cybersecurity measures are in place.
 Spotting negligent insiders is also tricky, as it involves tracking the actions of all users in your organization.

-It takes 81 days on average to detect and contain an insider threat incident, according to the 2025 Cost of Insider Risks Global Report by Ponemon Institute.
-Only 12% of insider-related incidents are contained in less than 31 days.
+It takes an average of 67 days to detect and contain an insider threat incident, according to the 2026 Cost of Insider Risks Global Report by Ponemon Institute.
+Only 13% of insider-related incidents are contained within 30 days.

-The 2025 Cost of Insider Risks Global Report by Ponemon Institute also shows that the longer it takes an organization to respond to a security incident, the higher the associated costs.
-The average yearly cost of insider threat incidents that took over 91 days to detect was $18.7 million in 2024.
+The 2026 Cost of Insider Risks Global Report by Ponemon Institute also shows that the longer it takes an organization to respond to a security incident, the higher the associated costs.
+The average yearly cost of insider threat incidents that take over 90 days to detect is $21.9 million.

-What is the best strategy for protecting against insider threats?
+What is the best strategy for preventing insider threats?

-The increase in insider risks necessitates the use of advanced procedural and technological insider threat protection measures.
-According to the 2025 Cost of Insider Risks Global Report by Ponemon Institute, 81% of organizations have already implemented or are planning to implement an insider threat program.
+The increase in insider risks requires the use of advanced procedural and technological measures.
+According to the 2026 Cost of Insider Risks Global Report by Ponemon Institute, 82% of organizations have already implemented or are planning to implement an insider threat management program.

-With so many cybersecurity tools on the market, it’s hard to narrow them down to one particular line of defense and choose the insider threat management software that delivers the best result with the minimum amount of effort.
+With so many cybersecurity tools on the market, it’s hard to narrow them down to one particular line of defense and choose insider threat management software that delivers the best results with minimal effort.

-Data loss prevention [PDF], user training and awareness, privileged access management (PAM), employee monitoring and surveillance, and security and event management (SIEM) are the top five tools and methods organizations employ to manage insider risks, according to the 2025 Cost of Insider Risks Global Report by Ponemon Institute.
+Privileged access management (PAM), user behavior analytics, user training, security incident and event management (SIEM), and incident response management are the top five tools and methods organizations employ to manage insider risks, according to the 2026 Cost of Insider Risks Global Report by Ponemon Institute.

 How Syteca helps you detect and prevent insider threats